pavannaidu/pavannaidu.github.io/_pages/about.md

 About me
 ======
-I am Pavan Naidu.
 This is my personal homepage.

 Personally, I'm interested in artificial intelligence, cooking, photography, dogs, spirituality and automobiles, in no particular order.